Children for FUSE School

 - Anastasia Ivanenko and Mila Teshler, Occupational Therapists, observe in the classroom, provide services to students, consult with teachers to input regulatory practices and occupational therapy exercises into the classroom curriculum.

 The F.U.S.E.
-Program is located within the First Parish Church (7 Harrington Road – Directions, click here) in downtown Lexington across from the Battle Green.
-The FUSE space is within walking distance of the main library, book store, post office, farmer’s market and much more for weekly community outings.
-We have three spacious classrooms and a large movement room/sensory room which we use daily.
+Program is in a brand new facility located at 110 Hartwell Ave.
+Suite 100 (For directions, click here) right off Route 95.
+We have numerous spacious classrooms and a large movement room/sensory room which we use daily.
 We also have a private, large outdoor space equipped with an appropriate preschool-sized climbing structure, swings, and yard to run and play games.
 There is also a vegetable garden which the children will be maintaining and gardening during the year.

 Progress & Data